-Located just west of Downtown Los Angeles is Echo Park.
-It’s an artistic and diverse community where bohemians and hipsters commiserate in gentrified coffee shops, hang out in cozy bars, or shop in far-out boutiques.
+Echo Park is a community in Los Angeles not far from downtown that is artistic and diverse.
+It’s where bohemians and hipsters commiserate in gentrified coffee shops, hang out in cozy bars, or shop in far-out boutiques.
 It also has an edgy side, with its share of homeless, and colorful characters.
-But one place everyone can go for relaxation and a touch of nature in the midst of the big city is Echo Park Lake.
+But one place everyone can go for relaxation and a touch of nature is the large urban lake in the midst of the neighborhood.

 Echo Park Lake is a man-made reservoir that was built in 1870 to provide drinking water for the local residents.
 It has undergone massive cleaning and renovation in recent years and is now on the list of “things to do in LA” for those yearning for peace and serenity.

 In all the years I’ve lived in LA I had never walked around it and only passed by on my way to somewhere else.
 So, one spring day, I decided to give it a closer look.
-The weather was perfect, so I went for a walk around the lake, which is approximately 1 mile and an easy stroll if you’re over 50.
+The weather was perfect as I walked around the lake, which is approximately 1 mile and an easy stroll if you’re over 50.
 Families of geese were everywhere with gooselings in tow.

 I would have loved to bring my dogs because there were plenty of pooches there as well but trying to take photos with my curious pups would have been a challenge.